-A recommendation in storing your wrapping supplies, keep it separate from the rest of your decorations.
+A recommendation in storing your wrapping supplies, keep them separate from the rest of your decorations.
 The wrapping paper, scissors, tape, bows, bags, and whatever else you might have.

 Before storing away your wrapping supplies, secure your wrapping paper!
-Tape the ends, and make sure it is placed in a way that it won’t ripe while stored.
+Tape the ends, and make sure it is placed in a way that it won’t rip while stored.

 If you are not putting the wrapping paper in a secured box, make sure it is in an area away from potential water damage or pets finding it.